 7. In the event an exhibitor qualifies two or more entries for the same Grand Champion class, that exhibitor needs to report to the show office for approval of a substitute exhibitor.
-The substitute exhibitor must be a current 4-H member in good standing in their county and approved by the show committee.
+The substitute exhibitor must be a current 4-H member in good standing and approved by the show committee.